BoxXV/boxxv.github.io/_posts/2020-01-01-top-20-html5-video-player.md

 A simple, accessible and customisable media player for Video, Audio, YouTube and Vimeo

 ### 13. [Afterglow](http://afterglowplayer.com)
+HTML5 video made easy.
+HTML5 video player with support for lightbox, Youtube and Vimeo.

 ### 14. [Flowplayer](https://flowplayer.com)
 A video platform focusing on user experience and performance.